 5. Update Your Software

-As many organizations have learned the hard way over the last couple of years, leaving critical updates to software and operating systems unpatched could lead to serious vulnerabilities waiting to be exploited by a malicious attacker.
-Best practices state that patches that are released as critical should be implemented within 30 days of release.
+Many organizations have learned the hard way over the past few years that leaving critical software and operating system updates unpatched can lead to severe vulnerabilities that malicious attackers can exploit.
+It is best practice to implement patches that are released as necessary within 30 days of release.

-Don’t wait until you’re under attack from a cyber threat before you start having the conversation of cybersecurity at your organization.
+Do not wait for your organization to be attacked by a cyber threat before starting a conversation about cybersecurity.
 Take steps now to defend your business from cyber threats.
-For more information or help with ramping up your cyber security program, contact me today at s.morris@kirkpatrickprice.com.
+If you need more information or assistance ramping up your cybersecurity program, please contact me today at [email protected].

 Sarah Morris is the managing editor of KirkpatrickPrice LLC.
 You may find the original entry here.